sfsheath/teaching-rome/README.md

-A collection of texts useful for teaching about the Roman Empire.
+A collection of texts, 3d models, and maybe other resources useful for teaching about the Roman Empire.

 gh-pages versions: